Code-Institute-Submissions/Wild_Thing_Yoga/README.md

  ### Frameworks Libraries & Programs

-  1. [Git Hub](https://github.com/janeyrinn/Wild_Thing_Yoga) Used to store and share the projects code)
+  1. [Git Hub](https://github.com/about) Used to store and share the projects code.
-  2. [Git/GitPod](https://fde7900b-2e73-4d3d-8066-0c3a506e1ef2.ws-eu01.gitpod.io/#/workspace/Wild_Thing_Yoga) Used for creation, version control and to commit and push to Git Hub.
+  2. [Git/GitPod](https://www.gitpod.io/#:~:text=Gitpod%20is%20a%20multi%2Dservice,their%20own%20dedicated%20K8s%20deployment.)
+Used for creation, version control and to commit and push to Git Hub.
   3. [Bootstrap v4](https://getbootstrap.com/) Used for responsivness and styling of the site.
   4. [Google Fonts](https://fonts.google.com/) Used to import the Sanchez and Raleway fonts.
   5. [Font Awesome](https://fontawesome.com/v4.7.0/) Used for footer icons.